What Are Non-Farm Payrolls (NFP)?

 Non-Farm Payrolls Release Schedule

 The Non-Farm Payrolls (NFP) report is released on the first Friday of every month at 8:30 a.m.
 Eastern Time, providing a consistent schedule for market participants to anticipate and prepare for potential volatility.
-The report not only includes the current month’s job figures but often features revisions to data from previous months.
+The report not only includes the current month’s job figures but also often features revisions to data from previous months.
 These revisions can significantly alter market sentiment, as they may reveal unexpected trends or shifts in employment dynamics.

 For traders and investors, understanding the timing and contents of the NFP report is crucial.
-Market reactions can be immediate and impactful, especially in forex pairs like EUR/USD and USD/JPY or commodities such as gold.
+Market reactions can be immediate and impactful, especially in major forex pairs like EUR/USD and USD/JPY or commodities such as gold.
 Staying updated on non-farm payrolls ensures readiness for one of the most influential economic events of the month.

 Learn how to trade forex for beginners